Nuwaubian Nation: Morality and gender roles

 York emphasised that his Nuwaubians should not follow the moral conventions of mainstream American society on issues such as sexuality, stating: "we are Africans.
 We have our own laws, morality, customs, rules, regulations."
 In York's publication, Sex Life of a Muslim, he recommended the practice of oral and anal sex, and the drinking of semen, advice contravening that of mainstream Islam.
 In the lecture "Does God Exist According To Our Time" he also defended incest given its practice among the royal families of ancient Egypt.
-There is also one letter in which York noted that in many African societies women marry and have children at a young age, a statement which U.S. criminal prosecutors subsequently highlighted as evidence that York endorsed sex between teenagers and adults.
+There is also one letter in which York noted that in many African societies women marry and have children at a young age, a statement which US criminal prosecutors subsequently highlighted as evidence that York endorsed sex between teenagers and adults.

 York maintained that a woman's appropriate social role was as a wife and mother.
 In his publication Hadrat Fatima Part 2, York claimed that ideally a man should have four wives: a domestic wife, a companion wife, an educated wife, and a cultured wife.
 While the AAC advocated polygamy, in practice only the movement's senior leaders had multiple wives.
 York himself, one of his wives reported, had at least 50 wives.
 Generally, marriages within the movement were informal, with no wedding ceremony.
 York would sometimes choose marriage partners for his followers, with some accounts maintaining that in some instances he deliberately picked incompatible personalities for his own amusement.
 Birth control and abortion were condemned as tools of a white conspiracy to reduce the black birthrate.

 During the AAC period, most women lived separately from their male partners, in distinct women's quarters.
 If a man proved successful in fundraising for the group, he was rewarded with a sexual assignation with his female partner, inside the "Green Room" decorated with images of the Garden of Eden.
 York used his followers' wives as concubines, something designed to test their loyalty to him.
 With these various women, York had around 100 children.

 Children in the Ansaaru Allah Community were not taught English, but instead Hebrew, Arabic, and Nubic, the language that York invented.
 Interracial marriage is condemned as treachery to one's race.